strongloop/strongloop.com2/_posts/2017-07-13-loopback-and-xtra-points.md

 ## What's next?

-If you want to make a backend application just like PicksApp, go see how you can have an API up and running in five minutes [here](https://developer.ibm.com/apiconnect/2017/03/09/loopback-in-5-minutes/).
+If you want to make a backend application just like XtraPoints, go see how you can have an API up and running in five minutes [here](https://developer.ibm.com/apiconnect/2017/03/09/loopback-in-5-minutes/).